PROJECT: ICT solutions for negotiators and delegates

 Project Reference: ADGL-0018

-The overall purpose of this work is to identify ICT solutions for negotiators and delegates to access the knowledge and information they need for UNFCCC and other climate change related negotiations.
+The overall purpose of this work was to identify ICT solutions for negotiators and delegates to access the knowledge and information they need for UNFCCC and other climate change related negotiations.

 Sending large delegations from each country and negotiating group results in large logistical costs and carbon emissions.
 New innovative and sustainable ways need to be put forward now to deliver support to negotiators and delegates, especially those from the poorest and most vulnerable countries.

 - A baseline analysis of current ICT solutions available to negotiators and delegates (including websites, apps, and other communication tools).
-This analysis should review functionality, usage, content, and a comparative analysis of ICT tools and solutions used by other groups of negotiators and delegates.
+This analysis reviewed functionality, usage, content, and a comparative analysis of ICT tools and solutions used by other groups of negotiators and delegates.

 - Proposal of a range of ICT solutions for development, with recommendations of a preferred solution.

 Read the recommendations report which draws on research conducted at COP18 and outlines a framework for the conceptual design and delivery of ICT solutions for climate negotiators.

 Project Manager: Kinga Lodge